 Paronychia is an infection of the skin around a fingernail or toenail.
 Most of the time, it's not serious and can be treated at home.
 Learn what causes it, what to do, and how to prevent it.

-A pilonidal cyst is a fluid-filled sac under the skin in the just above the buttocks.
+A pilonidal cyst is a fluid-filled sac under the skin in the lower back, near the crease of the buttocks.

 This harmless rash often forms a telltale "Christmas tree" pattern on the back that makes it easy to identify.